-In January 2021, GGH completed a corporate restructuring.
+In January 2021, GGH LLC completed a corporate restructuring.
 Pursuant to this restructuring, Greenidge was formed and incorporated in the State of Delaware on January 27, 2021.
-On January 29, 2021, Greenidge entered into an asset contribution and exchange agreement with the members of GGH, in which the GGH members' equity interests and outstanding notes payable to related parties and all accrued but unpaid interest were contributed into Greenidge in exchange for 7,000,000 shares of Greenidge class B common stock (28,000,000 shares following the 4-for-1 stock split noted below) (see Note 8).
-As a result of this transaction, GGH became a wholly owned subsidiary of Greenidge.
-Private Placement Offering of Preferred Stock
+On January 29, 2021, Greenidge entered into an asset contribution and exchange agreement with the owners of GGH, in which the GGH owners' equity interests and outstanding notes payable to related parties and all accrued but unpaid interest were contributed into GGHI in exchange for 7,000,000 shares of Greenidge Class B common stock (28,000,000 shares following the 4-for-1 stock split noted below) (see Note 6).
+As a result of this transaction, GGH became a wholly-owned subsidiary of GGHI.